tsmx/nodejs-tutorial/README.md

 You may have noticed that in this tutorial the traditional startup of the Express app by calling `app.listen(...)` is sourced-out to a separate small file called `start.js`.
 In `app.js` the Express app is configured entirely an then exported.
 Now, why that?

 The rationale for that is: unit-testing.
-Libraries like `supertest` often need a refernce to the fully configured but not yet started and not yet bound to any concrete port Express app.
+Libraries like `supertest` often need a reference to the fully configured but not yet started and not yet bound to any concrete port Express app.
 This can easily be achieved by splitting the Express app configuration and startup into two files like in this tutorial.